Quick Guide to Barcelona

 How to get to Barcelona

 There are plenty of cheap flights available, with three airports to choose from, all served by low-cost carriers from a choice of UK airports.
+You can even find some bargains if you're searching last minute, too.
 Flights tend to take around two hours to touch down, so you'll be out and about on your holiday in Barcelona before you know it!
 Choose from Barcelona El-Prat Airport, which is by far the closest to the city, as well as Reus and Girona.
 These are both a couple of hours away by road and there is a dedicated shuttle bus.

 From Barcelona Airport you have a variety of options, but don't expect your cheap Barcelona break to come with transfers - they usually don't.
 There are a couple of options that won't hit your wallet too heavily though, with a direct train link and shuttle buses too.
 Taxis and hire cars are also available, although you should be aware that driving in the city is not particularly easy and many hotels don't offer parking.
 It's best only to choose this option if you're planning lots of day trips out of the city, to the coast or into the mountains.